iceexplorer/debian_ubuntu_simplify/README.md

-# Simplify your life as an Ubuntu and Debian user"
+# Simplify your life as an Ubuntu and Debian user
 In this repo, you will find scripts to make your Linux experience more easy.
-Based on all the mistakes I`ve done, and continue to make after 20 years of working with Debian and Ubuntu in "real life" (So... no, it`s not just you ;)
+Based on all the mistakes I have done, and continue to make after 20 years of working with Debian and Ubuntu in "real life" (So... no, it is not just you ;)

 The scripts are mainly tested on Debian, but also on Ubuntu.
 It may also happen that the scripts will work well on other Debian-based systems (such as Ubuntu)